By Grainger Editorial Staff 9/14/23

-Pin-type moisture meters have two pins on the instrument, which are used to penetrate into the test surface at a desired depth.
+Pin-type moisture meters have two pins on the instrument, which are used to penetrate the test surface at a desired depth.
 The %MC is measured at the depth of the head of the contact pins.
 These meters use the principle of electrical resistance to measure the %MC by measuring the conductivity between the pins and typically read up to 5/16" deep.
-The tips of the pins are relatively sharp, uninsulated and penetrate into the surface for a sub-surface reading.
+The tips of the pins are sharp, uninsulated and penetrate the surface for a sub-surface reading.
 This method is often viewed as an invasive process.
 With pin-type meters, you can also obtain a reading by touching the pins to the surface for testing.

 A pin-type moisture meter is the best way to identify the exact location of moisture buildup.
 When insulated contact pins are used, only the uncoated tips are exposed, providing an accurate reading of moisture content at various levels of penetration.
-Pin-type meters are the only instruments that allow the inspector to identify exact location of moisture at a given point.
+Pin-type meters are the only instruments that allow the inspector to identify the exact location of moisture at a given point.
 Using a pin-type meter is an effective way to determine the difference between shell and core moisture content.

 Pinless or noninvasive moisture meters operate on the principle of electrical impedance.